 It wasn’t until coming down with what he assumed was strep throat that he finally decided to seek out an opinion.
 When he visited an urgent care center, the doctor immediately knew something was amiss.
 Brad was slightly yellow in color, and the doctor ordered blood work immediately.

 When the blood work revealed low levels of red blood cells and T-cells, the initial thought was leukemia.
-A weekend visit to the Cancer Center in Fond du Lac (and a few blood and platelet transfusions), though, finally put a name to the culprit.
-Brad had been diagnosed with Aplastic Anemia, a condition where damage to a patient’s bone marrow causes the production of new blood cells to slow down greatly.
+A weekend visit to the hospital in Fond du Lac (and a few blood and platelet transfusions), though, finally put a name to the culprit.
+Brad had been diagnosed with severe aplastic anemia, a condition where damage to a patient’s bone marrow causes the production of new blood cells to slow down greatly.

 Approximately two weeks after his diagnosis, he began several days of chemotherapy to eliminate the problematic cells.
 After eliminating the problem cells, Brad received a transfusion of bone marrow cells that were collected from his sister.
 These cells would regenerate Brad’s body with good, new T-cells.
 As Brad remembers it now, “They wiped out the garden, and then planted healthy new seeds.”

-Following the successful procedure, Brad still had several months of blood transfusions ahead.
+Following the successful procedure, Brad still had several months of blood transfusions ahead; just to help him feel normal.
 Brad is amazed at how quickly the diagnosis went from dire to optimistic and, eventually, to fully healed.
-Today, he and his wife, Megan, have a healthy baby boy, born in November of 2018.
-Thanks to both blood and marrow donors in his corner, Brad Beck’s ending is a happy one.
+Thanks to both blood and marrow donors in his corner, Brad’s ending is a happy one.

 Help people in our community just like Brad and schedule a life-saving donation today.